ShaharPrishMSFT/SubtleEngineering/README.md

 # SubtleEngineering
-Set of tools for a better engineering experience.
+Set of analyzers for a better engineering experience.